 A student loan servicer is an organization that helps people who need money borrow it.
 This company takes care of the paperwork and makes sure that everything is done correctly.
 A guaranty agency is another name for an insurance company.
 So if you have a bad credit rating or payment history, this company could help you out.

 Are AES student loans federal or private?

-AES Student Loans are federally guaranteed and issued by the U.S. Department of Education, so they’re considered a “federal loan.”
+American Education Services Student Loans are federally guaranteed and issued by the U.S. Department of Education, so they’re considered a “federal loan.”
 However, you can also apply for an AES loan through your local bank or credit union.
 The terms and conditions may vary from lender to lender.

 AES student loan forgiveness programs